Deploy Semarchy xDM to Apache Tomcat

 temp/mdm-server/additional-libraries/com.sun.mail.jakarta.mail_<version>.jar file to the

-<tomcat>/lib/ folder libraries required for Semarchy that are not provided in this version of the JDK.
-This step is not required for JDK 8.
+All libraries required for Semarchy that are not provided in your version of the JDK must be copied to the

 You must also add the